Skip to main content

 The Principle of Cognitive Bandwidth Conservation

 Human attention is a finite resource, and every AI output demands a "cognitive tax" for evaluation.
 Because verifying AI suggestions requires mental effort, low-quality or excessive outputs can quickly drain developer energy and reduce overall velocity.
 Workflows must prioritize high-signal outputs to conserve human bandwidth for high-value decision making, supporting E1: The Principle of Quantified Overall Economics.
+This conservation is an economic imperative derived from The Principle of Prompt Economics.

 Failure Scenario: An AI tool generates verbose, slightly incorrect code for every keystroke.
 The developer spends more energy correcting the AI than writing code, resulting in net-negative productivity.